 The parameters a and b, in conjunction with T0, determine the slope of the rectangular hyperbolas.
 The steeper the slope, the more sensitive the scheme is to small variations in queue length.
-Further larger difference in the slopes of the two hyperbolas accentuates the effect of the discontinuity of f(Q) at Q0 leading to larger oscillations around Q0 in the steady state (if one exists and is reached).
+Further larger difference in the slopes of the two hyperbolas accentuates the effect of the discontinuity of f(Q) at Q0leading to larger oscillations around Q0 in the steady state (if one exists and is reached).
 Since a and b affect these slopes, the choice must be made considering these issues as well.

-To be consistent with the steady-state queue fluctuation heuristic for choosing T0, the ideal choice for b is 1 which eliminates the b-hyperbola.
-In practice, a value between [1, 1.05] can be chosen where a larger value of b allows the steady-state queuing delay to be closer to the target, at the risk of incurring steady-state oscillations.
-For the parameter a, we have found that a value in the range [1.10, 1.25]sufficiently differentiates the ERICA queue control function from simple step or linear functions.
+To be consistent with the steady-state queue fluctuation heuristic for choosing T0, the ideal choice for b is 1, which eliminates the b-hyperbola.
+In practice, a value between [1, 1.05] can be chosen where a larger value of b allows the steady-state queueing delay to be closer to the target, at the risk of incurring steady-state oscillations.
+For the parameter a, we have found that a value in the range [1.10, 1.25] sufficiently differentiates the ERICA queue control function from simple step or linear functions.
 Larger values of a make the function closer to a step function with the possibility of larger queue oscillations, and smaller values make the function closer to a linear function with a small slope, which limits the speed of response to transient queues.

-5.3 The Max-min Fairness Parameter δ
+C. The Max-Min Fairness Parameter $\delta$

-The max-min fairness parameter, δ , defines the steady-state operating region towards which ERICA attempts to drive the system.
+The max-min fairness parameter $\delta$ defines the steady-state operating region toward which ERICA attempts to drive the system.
 Specifically, in ERICA, we consider the system be max-min fair when the load factor z is in the range $[1, 1 + \delta]$ and all allocations are equal.
 We use this weaker definition of max-min fairness because converging to z = 1 exactly is not guaranteed in ERICA.
-Further, when $z > 1 + \delta$, we consider the system allocations to be "infeasible" (i.e. we estimate average load to be larger than average capacity which is unsustainable) [23, 7], and therefore not max-min fair.
-When $z < 1 + \delta$, the allocations cannot be max-min fair by definition [7].
+Further, when $z > 1+\delta$ , we consider the system allocations to be "infeasible" (i.e., we estimate average load to be larger than average capacity that is unsustainable) [7], [23], and therefore not max-min fair.
+When $z < 1+\delta$ , the allocations cannot be max-min fair by definition [7].